-- 1. Place all the sources and patches in a directory that will be accessible from the chroot environment such as /mnt/lfs/sources/.
-Do not put sources in /mnt/lfs/tools/. - 2.
+- 1. Place all the sources and patches in a directory that will be accessible from the chroot environment such as /mnt/lfs/sources/. - 2.
 Change to the sources directory. - 3.
 For each package: - a.
 Using the tar program, extract the package to be built.
-In Chapter 5, ensure you are the lfs user when extracting the package. - b.
+In Chapter 5 and Chapter 6, ensure you are the lfs user when extracting the package. - b.
 Change to the directory created when the package was extracted. - c.
 Follow the book's instructions for building the package. - d.
 Change back to the sources directory. - e.
 Delete the extracted source directory unless instructed otherwise.